A to Z of Destinations

-For most of you, it’s the combination of beauty and scale that provides the wow factor for this remarkable temple, the principal monument in a city complex that includes Hindu and Buddhist temples in their hundreds.
-Most Wanderlust readers advise arriving early to catch the sunrise and miss the crowds, not to mention making the most of that famous view from across the moat, where Angkor Wat’s ethereal double is reflected in the water.
-After you’ve had your fill, hire a motorised bicycle and get ‘temple bagging’, being sure to tick off the south gate entrance to Angkor Thom, the Bayon temple with its proliferation of serene Buddha faces and Ta Prohm, the atmospherically root-encircled ‘jungle temple’, along the way.
+It’s the combination of beauty and scale that provides the wow factor for this temple, the principal monument in a complex that includes Hindu and Buddhist temples in their hundreds.
+Arrive early to catch the sunrise and miss the crowds, and make the most of that famous view from across the moat, where Angkor Wat is reflected in the water.

 Make it happen: Siem Reap is the hub town for Angkor, served by flights from cities including Bangkok and Hanoi.